Arjun1999/Online_Banking_Management_System/README.md

 -   Execute All Queries
 -   Exit

-5. The concepts applied throughout the project include Socket Programming , Process Management, File Management, Mutex Locking, Multithreading and Inter Process Communication Mechanisms.
+5. The concepts applied throughout the project include Socket Programming , Process Management, File Management, Mutex Locking, Multithreading , Signal Handling and Inter Process Communication Mechanisms.

 6. All functional interactions are displayed on the client side.
 The server side only displays messages whenever there is a new client connection.
 Along with this, the server side will display the total number of visitors for the day with each new connection.
 The server allows a total of 25 clients per session.
 This can always be changed manually in the code.